Don’t rely on just one tool for keyword research.

 Otherwise, Uber Suggest is very similar to Keyword Tool.

-But by now we know this is no big deal.
-We will simply copy and paste these into Keywords Everywhere to get that info!
+But by now we know this wouldn't stop us anyhow.
+We can simply copy and paste these into Keywords Everywhere to get search volume data with the rest!

 One cool thing is Keywords Everywhere actually integrates with Ubersuggest.
 If you are signed into Keywords Everywhere when you do a query you will see monthly search volume, CPC, and competition right on the page.